-Numbers don’t lie — the food delivery market is expected to grow from $28 billion in 2021 to $42 billion by 2025.
-And the growing popularity of online food ordering and delivery has led to an increased demand for Instacart and DoorDash drivers.
+Numbers don’t lie — the food delivery market is expected to grow to $42 billion by 2025, meaning more orders for Instacart and DoorDash drivers.
+But is one better than another for drivers?

 DoorDash logo